MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Search/New-MgBetaSearchQna.md

     - `[Device <IMicrosoftGraphSearchIdentity>]`: identity
     - `[User <IMicrosoftGraphSearchIdentity>]`: identity
   - `[LastModifiedDateTime <DateTime?>]`: Timestamp of when the search answer is created or edited.
 Read-only.
   - `[WebUrl <String>]`: Search answer URL link.
-When users click this search answer in search results, they will go to this URL.
+When users click this search answer in search results, they'll go to this URL.
   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
-  - `[AvailabilityEndDateTime <DateTime?>]`: Timestamp of when the qna will stop to appear as a search result.
+  - `[AvailabilityEndDateTime <DateTime?>]`: Timestamp of when the qna stops to appear as a search result.
 Set as null for always available.
-  - `[AvailabilityStartDateTime <DateTime?>]`: Timestamp of when the qna will start to appear as a search result.
+  - `[AvailabilityStartDateTime <DateTime?>]`: Timestamp of when the qna starts to appear as a search result.
 Set as null for always available.
   - `[GroupIds <String[]>]`: List of security groups able to view this qna.
-  - `[IsSuggested <Boolean?>]`: True if this qna was suggested to the admin by a user or was mined and suggested by Microsoft.
+  - `[IsSuggested <Boolean?>]`: True if a user or Microsoft suggested this qna to the admin.
 Read-only.
   - `[Keywords <IMicrosoftGraphSearchAnswerKeyword>]`: answerKeyword
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Keywords <String[]>]`: A collection of keywords used to trigger the search answer.